 Learn more about the Paul and Pat Lingle Scholars program

-Learn more about Student Research Day
+Learn more about Student Research at IU East

 Honors students interested in taking on a major research or creative project over the summer months should consider the SUMRS Scholars Award.
 This highly-competitive award is open to all IU East students, not just Honors students.
 For this award, you will need a faculty mentor and a complete application.